IBM/spacetech-ssa/orbit_prediction/README.md

 | object_type | Whether the ASO is a paylod, rocket body, or debris | string   |

-## Physical Model Orbit Prediction
+## Build a Training Data Set

-The [physics model module](orbit_prediction/physics_model.py) uses the [poliastro](https://docs.poliastro.space/en/stable/) astrodynamics library to build a training data set of the predictions and errors made by a physical model so that we can possibly train machine learning models to estimate this prediction error.
+The [training set builder](orbit_prediction/build_training_data.py) uses the [poliastro](https://docs.poliastro.space/en/stable/) astrodynamics library to build a training data set of the predictions and errors made by a physical model so that we can try to train machine learning models to estimate this prediction error.
 The baseline physics model is a [two body model](https://en.wikipedia.org/wiki/Two-body_problem) that uses [Cowell's formulation](https://en.wikipedia.org/wiki/Perturbation_(astronomy)#Cowell.27s_formulation) for modeling the perturbation in a ASO's orbit caused by the Earth.
 We build our training set by:

 1. Given an orbit data point for an ASO, we find all the orbit data points for that ASO that are within `n` days after the given data point.
 2. We then create a physics model starting at the at the given orbit data point and propagate the orbit to all the data points that are within `n` days in the future.